The-R4V3N/Team_project_Speedometer/README.md

 ## Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or improvements, please open an issue or submit a pull request.
+We welcome your contributions!
+If you have any ideas, suggestions, or improvements, please feel free to open an issue or submit a pull request.
+Before doing so, please review our [Code of Conduct.](https://github.com/The-R4V3N/Team_project_Speedometer/blob/master/CODE_OF_CONDUCT.md)

 ## License